CALL – 0800 246 5668 – Adept UK – Surveyor

 Cost of dry rot repairs & treating dry rot will vary with each individual outbreak of the dry rot fungus.
 Firstly, a specialist dry rot survey has to be carried out by a fully qualified C.S.R.T. specialist damp and timber surveyor to correctly identify the fungal decay and determine if it really is dry rot and not wet rot as it is so commonly misdiagnosed during dry rot investigations by other dry rot companies who are inexperienced.

-• Dry rot treatment specialists will inspect the causes of the wood rot & dry rot problem, causes of the dry rot outbreak has to be identified to resolve the situation.
+• Dry rot control specialists will inspect the causes of the wood rot & dry rot problem, causes of the dry rot outbreak has to be identified to resolve the situation.

 • Dry rot experts diagnose the extent of the dry rot issue affecting the roof & sub floor timbers in the property.